 These are some of our sweet potatoes slips – one jar is purple slips the other is different types of orange breeds.

-My husband is filling 3 good grade recycled barrels that we bought for $10 a piece and cut in half.
-We filled them with fermented compost consisting of leaves, horse, chicken, goat manure and organic vermiculite.
+My husband is filling 3 food grade recycled barrels that we bought for $10 a piece and cut in half.
+We filled them with fermented compost consisting of leaves, horse, chicken, goat manure, and organic vermiculite.
 We had 6 half barrels filled with about 5-6 plants in each.
 The purple sweet potatoes seem to die off to one or two plants per barrel, but most of the orange-red plants grew vigorously!

 The sweet potatoes plants in July!